-The .NET Framework is a technology that supports building and running the next generation of apps and XML Web services.
-The .NET Framework is designed to fulfill the following objectives:
+.NET Framework is a technology that supports building and running Windows apps and web services. .NET Framework is designed to fulfill the following objectives:

-To provide a consistent object-oriented programming environment whether object code is stored and executed locally, executed locally but Internet-distributed, or executed remotely.
+Provide a consistent, object-oriented programming environment whether object code is stored and executed locally, executed locally but web-distributed, or executed remotely.

-To build all communication on industry standards to ensure that code based on the .NET Framework integrates with any other code.
+Build all communication on industry standards to ensure that code based on .NET Framework integrates with any other code.

 For example, ASP.NET hosts the runtime to provide a scalable, server-side environment for managed code.
-ASP.NET works directly with the runtime to enable ASP.NET apps and XML Web services, both of which are discussed later in this topic.
+ASP.NET works directly with the runtime to enable ASP.NET apps and XML web services, both of which are discussed later in this article.

 Internet Explorer is an example of an unmanaged app that hosts the runtime (in the form of a MIME type extension).
 Using Internet Explorer to host the runtime enables you to embed managed components or Windows Forms controls in HTML documents.
 Hosting the runtime in this way makes managed mobile code possible, but with significant improvements that only managed code offers, such as semi-trusted execution and isolated file storage.